-Chemicals in this group are resistant to degradation in the environment.
-Based on available data, FB-71 readily biodegrades in water but FB-220 and FB-28 are neither readily nor inherently biodegradable.
+Chemicals in this group (FBAs) have low potential for degradation in the environment.
+Based on available data, FBAs are neither readily nor inherently biodegradable in water.
 Chemicals in this group undergo rapid photo-degradation but this is likely to lead to persistent degradants.
 They are not expected to degrade in soil or sediment.